QuantEcon/python_lecture_sandpit/source/rst/von_neumann_model.rst

 significantly reduces the number of (relevant) solutions

-Interpretation as a game theoretic problem (two-player zero-sum game)
+Interpretation as a Game Theoretic Problem (Two-player Zero-sum Game)
 =======================================================================

 To compute the equilibrium :math:`(\gamma^{*}, x_0, p_0)`, we follow the